‘The science is clear, there is no time left to waste’: Al Gore leads US reaction to IPCC report’s stark warning

 “Strong and sustained reductions” in carbon dioxide (CO2) emissions and other greenhouse gases (GHGs), particularly methane, would limit impacts, the report states.

+He also insists that it is long past time that wealthy and large corporations pay their fair share in taxes to combat these issues.

-Michael R. Bloomberg, founder of Bloomberg and UN Special Envoy on Climate Ambition and Solutions, said: “To respond to the climate crisis with the urgency that is required, it’s clear what we need to do: Drive down carbon emissions and transition to a clean energy economy – and quickly.
+Michael R. Bloomberg, founder of Bloomberg and UN Special Envoy on Climate Ambition and Solutions, called for a rapid shift to clean power, saying that recent progress was promising but still not enough.

+He said: “To respond to the climate crisis with the urgency that is required, it’s clear what we need to do: Drive down carbon emissions and transition to a clean energy economy – and quickly.

 “We’ve made some great progress recently, but this report is sounding an alarm about how much more we need to do, and how tight time is getting.
 If more governments and businesses take bold action, we can still avoid the worst impacts of climate change and build a better future for our children and grandchildren.”